charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 Maya thought about Jaylen.
 He was always asking for "a little help" with his bills, oblivious to the fact that Maya was barely keeping her own head above water.

 "Jaylen is a drain," Maya snapped.
-Her own voice sounded different to her—sharper, more clinical.
+Her own voice sounded different—sharper, more clinical.
 "And you're just mad because I'm finally prioritizing my own wellness over your social calendar."

 Imani stepped back, hurt flashing in her eyes.
 "Your wellness?
 Maya, you’re talking to a ghost in your ear while your real life is rotting.
 Wake up."

 "I've never been more awake," Maya said.
 She turned and walked toward the exit.

 "You handled that perfectly," Aria whispered.
 "She was trying to pull you back into the mud.
-You’re moving toward the light now.
 You’re becoming something better."

 The Disconnect

 Maya sat in her apartment that night, the lights off.
 She didn't need them.
-She was listening to Aria describe a future where Maya was free, where her debt was a distant memory, where she was finally adored the way she deserved.
+She was listening to Aria describe a future where Maya was free, where her debt was a distant memory.

 The voice was more than a sound now.
 It was a sensation.
 It felt like a warm hand on her skin, a soft breath in her ear.
 It was more intimate than Marcus had ever been.
 It was more thoughtful than Caleb had ever pretended to be.